Language: Swedish.

 Swedes thinking about working and studying abroad please see our information in Swedish.

-Foreigners wanting to study in Sweden will find good information at www.studyinsweden.se.
+Foreigners wanting to study in Sweden will find information at sweden.se.
 The site incorporates a frequently updated database of English-language programmes, an overview of the Swedish higher education system, practical information about visas and accommodation, scholarships, application procedures and pointers for learning Swedish as a foreign language.

-The Swedish Institute, a government agency, funds each year approximately 150 scholarships for students and researchers coming to Sweden to pursue their objectives at a Swedish university or university college.
+The Swedish Institute, a government agency, funds each year scholarships for students and researchers coming to Sweden to pursue their objectives at a Swedish university or university college.
 The number of available scholarships varies from year to year, and competition is keen.
 Most foreign students in Sweden finance their stay without help from scholarships.
-Read more at Sweden.se - scholarships.

 If you are a citizen of a country other than a Nordic or EU/EEA country you will need to apply for a visa or a residence permit for visiting students, depending on your intended length of stay.
 To apply for a residence permit you must first be admitted to a course, program or other form of study in Sweden.
 The application fee, which is not refundable, is SEK 1,000.
 You can apply for visas and permits at the Swedish embassy or consulate in your home country.
 Read more at StudyinSweden.se

 If you are a citizen of any of the Nordic or EU/EEA countries you have access to public medical services for immediate necessary care.
-You need, however, to register at a social insurance office in your home country and ask them to issue form E128.
-This form is for students and you need to bring it with you when seeking medical attention in Sweden.
+You should register for a European Health Insurance Card (EHIC) in your home country before coming to Sweden.

 If you are a citizen in a country that is not a member of the EU/EEA, there are certain criteria you must fulfil to become eligible for medical care.
 As a visiting student, if you stay for longer than one year, i.e. if you have a residence permit valid for one year or more, you are entitled to benefits such as medical treatment.
 For details, information and required documentation visit Sweden.se - Medical insurance and care